ochieng-R/alx-system_engineering-devops/0x00-shell_basics/README.md

-Tasks 0.
-Where am I?
+Tasks 1 What is there?